 A petition for bankruptcy may be filed by a creditor or by the debtor itself to the Bankruptcy Court.
-If the Bankruptcy Court finds that the debtor is insolvent and this is not considered to be of temporary nature, the Bankruptcy Court will decide to commence bankruptcy proceedings against the debtor.
+If the Bankruptcy Court finds that the debtor is insolvent, and if this is not considered to be of a temporary nature, the Bankruptcy Court will commence bankruptcy proceedings against the debtor.

-If a creditor wishes to file for bankruptcy against a company, the proceedings are conditional upon said creditor providing security of DKK 30,000 for expenses in connection with the conduct of the winding-up.
-Under certain circumstances, the Bankruptcy Court may disregard this condition for security, such as when employees file for bankruptcy against their employee, but this is a rare exception.
+If a creditor or the debtor itself wishes to file for bankruptcy against a company, the proceedings are, as a main rule, conditional upon said person providing security of DKK 30,000 for expenses in connection with the conduct of the winding-up.

 When a bankruptcy order is issued by the Bankruptcy Court, the debtor loses its right to dispose of the assets and the business of the company.
-Thus, an estate will be established and a trustee appointed.
+Thus, an estate will be established, and a trustee will be appointed.
 The trustee acts as the management of the company and is granted full right of disposal of the debtor’s assets and business.

 The objective of the bankruptcy proceedings

-Immediately after issuance of the bankruptcy order, the trustee will send information to all the debtor’s known creditors.
-In this letter, the trustee will inform the creditors of the debtor’s situation.
-After three weeks, the trustee will send a preliminary statement on the assets and liabilities in the estate to the creditors.
+Immediately after issuance of the bankruptcy order, the trustee will send a circular letter to all of the debtor’s known creditors.
+In this letter, the trustee will inform the creditors of the debtor’s bankruptcy.
+After three weeks, the trustee will send a preliminary statement regarding the assets and liabilities in the estate to the creditors.

 No later than four months after the issuance of the bankruptcy order, the trustee will send a statement describing the reason for the company’s bankruptcy.
 This statement will also include a balance sheet and information regarding the latest annual accounts and accounting figures.